 Digital Sources Galore

-Spotify Connect, Pandora, Napster, BBC, Internet Radio, files on your network, play direct from anything on your computer, a USB stick, Bluetooth, two types of digital inputs, and Airplay.
-Tidal coming in July!
+Spotify Connect, Pandora, Napster, BBC, Internet Radio, files on your network, play direct from anything on your computer, a USB stick, Bluetooth, two types of digital inputs, Tidal, and Airplay.

 Premium Sound Under $900